 A 529 college savings plan is a tax-advantaged program created to help families like yours save for a child's future education expenses.
 The name "529" comes from the Internal Revenue Code section that specifies the plans' tax advantages.

-- Most 529 plans are sponsored by a state; in fact, many offer a state tax incentive or other benefits to resident taxpayers who enroll in their plan.
+- State-sponsored: Many plans offer a state tax incentive to resident taxpayers

-- You can generally enroll in any 529 plan regardless of where you live in the U.S. and regardless of where the student you're saving for - the "beneficiary"- lives.2
+- Open: You can generally enroll in any 529 plan, regardless of where you or your beneficiary lives2

-- When the student is ready for school, the account owner can withdraw the assets, tax-free, for qualified higher education expenses: tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance, and certain room and board costs.4
+- Tax advantaged: You can withdraw your assets tax-free for qualified higher education expenses, like tuition, mandatory fees, books, supplies, and equipment, and certain room and board costs4

 1 A plan of regular investment cannot assure a profit or protect against a loss in a declining market.